 As a general rule, those in the north of country (Flanders) speak Dutch and those in the south (Wallonia) are more inclined to speak French.
 However, it is worth doing your research into the area you are hoping to move and work in first to ensure you are able to pick up the language.

-Currently there is a need for employees with skills in the sectors of engineering, IT and telecommunications.
-To match the high standard of living, wages are generally very competitive and many employers pay a 13th month ‘bonus’ to their employee, usually at the end of each financial year.
+To match the high standard of living, wages are generally very competitive, and many employers pay a 13th month ‘bonus’ to their employee, usually at the end of each financial year.

 Here are some useful websites for those seeking jobs in Belgium: